AdobeDocs/commerce-php/src/pages/best-practices/extensions/faq.md

   - Standards
 ---

-This page is a compilation of frequently asked coding questions by the Magento Community.
+This page is a compilation of frequently asked coding questions by the Magento Open Source Community.

 ### What do I need to know to work with the framework?

 *  [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) - The essential principles needed to create maintainable and extendable code.
-*  [PHP](http://php.net/) - This is the programming language used for developing Magento 2 code.
+*  [PHP](http://php.net/) - This is the programming language used for developing application code.
 *  [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), and [JavaScript](https://www.javascript.com/) - Languages used for [frontend development](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/bk-frontend-dev-guide.html).
-*  [Architecture basics overview](../../architecture/basics/index.md) - Developers should be familiar with the architectural concepts used in Magento such as the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern and the [Command Query Responsibility Segregation](http://martinfowler.com/bliki/CQRS.html) principle.
+*  [Architecture basics overview](../../architecture/basics/index.md) - Developers should be familiar with the architectural concepts, such as the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern and the [Command Query Responsibility Segregation](http://martinfowler.com/bliki/CQRS.html) principle.
-*  [Dependency Injection](../../development/components/dependency-injection.md) - An important [design pattern](https://glossary.magento.com/design-pattern) used in Magento to handle dependencies across classes and modules.
+*  [Dependency Injection](../../development/components/dependency-injection.md) - An important [design pattern](https://glossary.magento.com/design-pattern) used to handle dependencies across classes and modules.

-### In Magento 2, how can my extension distinguish between the Magento Open Source and the Adobe Commerce?
+### How can my extension distinguish between the Magento Open Source and the Adobe Commerce?

 The correct edition can be obtained through `\Magento\Framework\App\ProductMetadataInterface::getEdition`.